neudesic/learning-github-copilot/docs/5-devops-with-copilot.md

 - **Continuous Improvement**: Regularly review and update workflows based on feedback and best practices.
 - **Error Handling**: Implement error handling to manage failures gracefully.

-## Introduction to GitHub Copilot for Azure Chat Assistant
+## Introduction to GitHub Copilot for Azure

 In the previous steps, we've worked directly with GitHub Copilot to create a build and deploy that build to a Azure App Service.
 In this part of the lab we will explore how GitHub Copilot for Azure Chat Assistant can help.